Nightshade-Foundation/darkfang/README.md

-# Min
+# darkfang browser

-Min is a fast, minimal browser that protects your privacy.
+Darkfang is a fast, minimal browser that protects your privacy.
 It includes an interface designed to minimize distractions, and features such as:

 - Information from [DuckDuckGo](https://duckduckgo.com) in the search bar.
 - Full-text search for visited pages